awaisrauf/GE2018/README.md

 ## Introduction

-This repository contains code for the election prediction model that was used to predict 2018's general election of Pakistan and won first prize in nation-wide data science competiton.
+This repository contains code for the election prediction model to predict 2018's general election of Pakistan and **won first prize in nation-wide data science competiton**.
 Paper based on this model is accepted in the special issue of Spriger's journal on Big Data and Politics.
 Find more about this model [here](https://awaisrauf.github.io/election_prediction).
 <p align="center">
   <img src="https://raw.githubusercontent.com/awaisrauf/GE2018/master/imgs/cermony.jpg" alt="cermony"  />
 </p>

-## Prerequisites
+## Dependencies

 * scipy 0.18.1
 * matplotlib 2.0.0